 We start our own vegetable transplants from seed and propagate perennials in a permanent greenhouse.
 Forty types of vegetables and herbs are grown on about 2 acres.
 Most of our production is outdoors on permanent, no-till raised beds.
 We also have two large high tunnels that we use for year-round production.
 We have 4 wheel and 2 wheel tractors, but most of your work – bed preparation, planting, weeding, harvesting- is done with hand tools, which you will become intimately familiar with!
 Working with A Way of Life Farm offers an opportunity to see what it’s like to earn a livelihood from a farm.
 We are located an hour from Asheville and Charotte, NC and 15 minutes from the lovely town of Forest City.

 Working and living on a highly productive farm business is also very challenging.
 You need to be healthy and strong, both physically and mentally, to succeed and benefit from this apprenticeship and all the farm has to offer.

 Please read on for specific details for the Apprenticeship.
-If you’re only able to work for 2-3 months in the summer, we’re opening two Summer Internship positions this year.
+If you’re only able to work for 2-3 months, we’re opening Internship positions this year.
 Please see below for more information.